 MFA (Glassworking Spring 2019), United States

-“I will highly recommend the programme (365 Haridwar) to other artists!
+“I will highly recommend (to stay at and participate with) the programme (‘365 Haridwar’) to other artists!
 I 100% will apply again in my future and would love to attend in / after 2019.
 This was a unique experience because most residencies do not have a learning / research aspect.”

-Emily is presently an MFA (Glassworking) student (expected graduation date, Spring 2019) at Virginia Commonwealth University- Richmond.
+Emily Kuchenbecker stayed with us at Haridwar during the December / January period and participated with our artist residency programme.
+Emily is an MFA (Glassworking) from Virginia Commonwealth University- Richmond.
 She is Co-Chair of Digital Media Committee- Glass Art Society.
 She has received many awards (David Smith Award, Juried Student Exhibition, 2015, and Art Excellence Award, Verona Area High School-Class of 2012), grants and participated in several exhibitions.

 Emily has a deep love for nature, yoga, and spirituality.
 Her work engages the mind, body and soul and unveils the spiritual component in many aspects of life.